Coneriys/apache4/docs/content/reference/install-configuration/tls/certificate-resolvers/acme.md

   3. Provided certificates

 !!! important
-    For new (sub)domains which need Let's Encrypt authentication, the default Traefik certificate will be used until Traefik is restarted.
+    For new (sub)domains which need Let's Encrypt authentication, the default apache4 certificate will be used until apache4 is restarted.

-{!traefik-for-business-applications.md!}
+{!apache4-for-business-applications.md!}